How to fill nasolabial folds and avoid arterial injection of filler

 It’s important to note that the diameter of arteries in this area of the face is tiny and it only takes a small amount of filler to fill up the arteries and cause an occlusion, which could run further up the face towards your eye.

-Get the best and safest nasolabial folds treatment in Melbourne
+Get the best nasolabial folds treatment in Melbourne

 Our patients have dermal filler treatment with our highly trained and experienced Cosmetic Doctors and Cosmetic Nurses to address their nasolabial folds, forehead wrinkles, crow’s feet and upper lip lines.
 We’ve changed our approach to treating nasolabial folds with dermal filler treatment because of the high risk involved.
 If we do use dermal filler treatment on our patient’s nasolabial folds we take several very important precautions to minimize any risks that may occur.